software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `hintTextColor` - The search hint text color.
 (Android only)
 - `headerIconColor` - The search and close icon color shown in the header.
 (Android only)
 - `shouldShowHintSearchIcon` - Show the search hint icon when search bar is focused.
 (Android only)
+- `shouldClearOnSubmit` - Clear the search input when the search button is pressed.
+(Android only) Defaults to `false`.
+(Android only)

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: